Guide to Visit Monterey Bay

 Where is Monterey Bay?

-Monterey Bay is located along the California coast.
+Monterey Bay is located along the coast of California.
 It is about 75 miles (120km) south of San Francisco, and is accessible via the CA 1 and US101.
-One of the northernmost cities is Santa Cruz, and one of the southernmost includes Monterey.
+Generally, driving there to Monterey Bay takes around 2H from San Francisco and 5H from Los Angeles.
+The bay features several small cities among which the northernmost is Santa Cruz, and one of the southernmost includes Monterey.

 The aquarium is one of the most popular things to do in Monterey.
 Having appeared multiple times on television, it is a well known aquarium which brings millions of visitors each year.
 It is also known for its progress and efforts being the first aquarium to exhibit a living kelp forest, as well as being the first to successfully care for and display a great white shark.
 As of 2025, the aquarium has more than 500 different species including penguins, sharks and sea otters.
 Additionally, the aquarium offers shows and tours for an additional fee.